Ohio University: Athens campus

-The university is a residential campus in Athens, Ohio, overlooking the Hocking River.
+The main residential university campus is in Athens, Ohio, overlooking the Hocking River.
 Constructed under the Jefferson presidency, New England and Early Americana Federalist themes are prevalent in the university's earliest architecture.
 Development of the campus began in 1812 with the erection of the university's central building, Manasseh Cutler Hall, a registered national landmark, and built only 20 years after the White House.
-Cutler Hall's University Chimes, replacing an existing old cast iron bell (and the 3rd oldest university bell in America), chime on the half hour every day until 9:00pm.
-The original bell, which is still hung in the Cutler Hall Cupola, rang to signal the start and end of the school day, as well as to signal the end of different class periods.
-The original bell, cast in the early 1800s, served the university faithfully for well over a century.
+Cutler Hall's University Chimes, replacing an existing old cast iron bell, chime on the half hour every day until 9:00pm.
+The original bell, the 3rd oldest university bell in America, which is still hung in the Cutler Hall Cupola, rang to signal the start and end of the school day, as well as to signal the end of different class periods.
+Cast in the early 1800s, it served the university for well over a century.